 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete On-Line Form - Retirement Election Allow members to securely submit a Retirement Election online through the My LACERA member portal.
-FY 2019 - 20 SY BE, LS, MS Current Update Significant progress has been made on designing a new Retirement Application which will serve as the design for an online election form.
-The form was scheduled for testing in the MSC, but delayed due to the MSC closure as a result of COVID-19.
-The team is reviewing the next steps to move this forward.
+FY 2019 - 20 SY BE, LS, MS Current Update Significant progre which will serve a scheduled for tes of COVID-19.
+The as the desi ting in the gn for an onl MSC, but de ine election fo layed due to t rm.
+The form w he MSC closur vas re as a result